 In 2014, the Federal Drug Administration approved Inspire Upper Airway Stimulation (UAS) therapy based on medical trial results from North Memorial Health Care.
 Of the 126 patients enrolled in the trial, 70 percent showed a reduction of sleep apnea.
 Now, three years past the trial, 80 – 90 percent of patients are using Inspire therapy at least five times a week.

 Inspire therapy consists of a breathing sensor and a stimulation lead, powered by a small battery.
 Implanted during a short, outpatient procedure, Inspire continuously monitors your breathing while you sleep.
 The system delivers mild stimulation to key airway muscles and gently moves the tongue and other soft tissues out of the airway so you can breathe during sleep.
 Using the small handheld sleep remote, Inspire is simply turned on at night before bed and off in the morning when you wake up.

 “So many of our sleep apnea patients were not getting relief from CPAP,” says Dr. Cornelius, medical director of North Memorial Health Sleep Medicine Clinic.
-“Now, to have an option to offer those customers is really exciting.
-Inspire therapy is essentially providing hope for customers who desperately need energy and alertness from a good night’s rest, as well as relief from the serious health risks associated with sleep apnea.”
+“Now, to have an option to offer those patients is really exciting.
+Inspire therapy is essentially providing hope for patients who desperately need energy and alertness from a good night’s rest, as well as relief from the serious health risks associated with sleep apnea.”

 Click here to make an appointment, or call 763-581-5050